 Chany Jeanguenin, pro skateboarder with an international career spanning over 25 years, now boasts 70+ medals, second-degree Senior Black Sash in Kung Fu, and is a 3-time Swiss vice-champion

 When we see an athlete or a performer excel at what they do - is it because of their natural talent or how hard they train?
-The answer is a lot more complicated than just both.
+The answer is a lot more complicated than just "both!".

 The concept of “natural selection” can be found in evolutionary biology.
 It is the survival of the fittest, where those with the most vital traits survive.
-“Selection by Design” is an entirely different concept: instead of letting nature decide, man selects and refines the qualities artificially.
+“Selection by Design” is an entirely different concept: instead of letting nature decide, man selects and refines certain qualities artificially.

 Translated into a world of sports and performance, the concept of natural selection means that athletes who are more naturally adept will find it easier to make their way up the progression ladder.
 Typically, people who are less prone to injury and have superior kinaesthetic (physical) intelligence can move through the ranks more rapidly.

 “Selection by Design” in the context of physical performance means we can look at genetic predisposition, and use training adaptations to close the gap.
 It’s using our knowledge of sports science (genetics and training) combined with full consideration of our internal and external environments.

 We can consider five domains of influence on the development of performance:

 1. PERFORMANCE PSYCHOLOGY

 Psychology in a performance context considers our ability to have a constructive mindset, but also an ability to translate thoughts into physical actions and our overall mind/body awareness: